 2. Deliver Meals

-Working for food delivery apps involves picking up food or grocery orders and delivering them to customer’s doorsteps.
+Working a delivery app gig involves picking up food or grocery orders and delivering them to customers’ doorsteps.

 Leading food delivery companies like DoorDash and Uber Eats let you deliver via bike, scooter, or car.

 You can also try working for companies like Instacart and Shipt to deliver groceries to people in your city.

 Education Requirements: Food delivery jobs don’t require any education.

 Median Salary: DoorDash driver pay varies depending on numerous factors.
 Glassdoor states that Instacart shoppers earn $11 to $25 per hour.

 If you earn good tips, it’s relatively simple to make at least $20 an hour.